EXERGEN EXPANDS ITS AUTOSMART IRT/C PRODUCT LINE WITH THE AGRI VERSION FOCUSED ON SMARTLY ENHANCING ACCURATE RESULTS IN HORTICULTURAL MARKET

 Special AutoSmart AGRI Assembly Solution for Leaf and Crop Temperature Measurements in Greenhouses

 Exergen Global today announced the AGRI edition as its latest addition to its extensive AutoSmart IRt/c family line which already consisted of 11 AutoSmart IRt/c sensors.
 The AutoSmart Transmitter is the first transmitter in the world capable of fully calibrating Exergen IRt/c sensors to provide unprecedented accuracy of 0.1 °F or 0.1 °C by custom calibration over a very specific range providing two unique advantages: 1. an accuracy that is 10 times better than standards on infrared sensors with the same output, 2. a repeatability error of ± 0.01°C.

 Over the years more and more sensors are employed in greenhouses to measure a large variety of parameters, allowing professionals to closely monitor crop or flower conditions thereby increasing yield and quality.
-Temperature is a key parameter as it drives plant development.
+Temperature is a key parameter in Agriculture as it drives plant development.
 Greenhouse climates are controlled by the air temperature.
 Plant or leaf temperature is of added value as it is a direct measurement of the developmental rate of the plant itself instead of the indirect measure of air temperature.
 Due to radiation and/or transpiration plant temperature can significantly deviate from the air temperature.
 The combination of air and leaf temperature improves insight into the plant water status: i.e., transpiration and thus the number of water plants require.
 Plant temperature is also used to prevent heat stress.